OpenDSA/OpenDSA/RST/en/PL/SLang1withLetExpressions.rst

 It would be much better to cache the result of a call to **split** and then use that cached result in place of the two calls.
-We could do this in SLang1 if we had the ability to declare a symbol local to the scope where it was needed and "assign" that symbol the result of calling **split**.
+We could do this in SLang 1 if we had the ability to declare a symbol local to the scope where it was needed and "assign" that symbol the result of calling **split**.
 Then, instead of calling **split** twice, we could just twice use the result that had been cached by association with the symbol.
-It is with this in mind that we introduce a **let block** in SLang1.
+It is with this in mind that we introduce a **let block** in SLang 1.
 Consider the following three examples of **let block** usage.
 In each example, the assignments to symbols following **let** are used in the expression enclosed in the keywords **in** and **end**.